waterwin/documentation/consumer/dragonboard/dragonboard410c/guides/uboot-linux-sd.md

 ## 1.1) Building and Flashing U-Boot

-The native U-Boot support for Dragonboard410c doesn't directly allows to fetch kernel and device tree blob from SD card, it needs a bit of work to be done on the U-Boot command line.
+The native U-Boot support for Dragonboard410c doesn't directly allow to fetch kernel and device tree blob from SD card, it needs a bit of work to be done on the U-Boot command line.
 In order to eliminate this overhead, SD boot support has been added to the custom U-Boot tree.

-The following instructions allows to build and deploy patched version of U-Boot onto Dragonboard410c using Linux host.
+The following instructions allow to build and deploy patched version of U-Boot onto Dragonboard410c using Linux host.

 ```shell
 $ git clone https://github.com/Mani-Sadhasivam/u-boot.git